iurii-m/MorDeephy/README.md

 ```
 python align_protocol_insf.py -n <dd_protocol name> -f dataset_full.txt
 ```
 2. Extracting predictions.
 You can store models files in the same directory together with the predictions and benchmark result data.
-It is up to you to adopt you algorithms and extract the respective predictions for protocols.
+It is up to you to adopt your algorithms and extract the respective predictions for protocols.
 This is not generalizable due to the various development enviroments.
-You may follow the demo script (it generates randomized predictions) for extarcting predictions:
+You may follow the demo script (it generates randomized predictions) for extracting predictions:
 ```
 python dd_demo_extracting_predictions.py -m <your modelname> -n <protocol name> -d <path to the aligned images>
 ```
-3. Computing the result performance curves (indeed can be made with the same scrips as no-reference case):
+3. Computing the result performance curves (indeed can be made with the same scripts as no-reference case):
 ```
 python sd_benchmark_model.py -m <your modelname> -n <protocol name>
 ```

-# Submistting and contributing
+# Submitting and contributing
 ### How to submit your results

 We propose to make a submission as a *pull request* (PR) to this repository.